Job profile

 Qualifications

-A degree, HND/foundation degree or postgraduate qualification is not required for entry into work as a cabin crew member.
-Instead, most airlines expect you to have a good secondary education, with some requiring grade 4 (C) or above in English and maths.
-Although not asked for by employers, a degree, HND or foundation degree in one of the following subjects can show the airline that you have an interest in the area:
+You don’t need a degree, HND/foundation degree, or postgraduate qualification to become a cabin crew member.
+Instead, most airlines expect candidates to have a solid secondary education, with some requiring a grade 4 (C) or higher in English and maths.
+While not mandatory, having a degree, HND, or foundation degree in the following subjects can demonstrate to airlines that you have a relevant interest:

 • Hospitality management